Take action: ask your GP to support assisted dying

 The Royal College of General Practitioners (RCGP) has launched a survey asking GPs for their feedback on reforming the law on assisted dying.

 Earlier this year, when the Royal College of Physicians dropped their opposition to assisted dying, politicians took note.
 Now we have another chance to make the case for a compassionate assisted dying law by asking GPs to show their support.

-Changing the Royal College of General Practitioners’s stance on assisted dying could be decisive in our campaign.
+Changing the Royal College of General Practitioner’s stance on assisted dying could be decisive in our campaign.
 Their views are taken into account by not only politicians but also the Courts.